panayot-zhi/ApplicationModel/Documentation/ioc.md

 ## Conventions

 If something ends up being a repeatable list of things to remember when doing something, its a good chance it could be automated by a computer.
 Conventions are about those recognized patterns and hooking them up.
-You can easily go and create your own [Autofac module](https://autofac.readthedocs.io/en/latest/configuration/modules.html) providing an automatic registration representing your conventions in your project.

 Out of the box there is one convention setup; a default convention of matching an interface with an implementation if the name of the interface is the same as the implementation but prefixed with **I** (IFoo -> Foo).